-to economic strength.
+Societal challenges.
+Access to water is a basic need.
+Its quantity and quality affect the health and well-being of citizens in Europe and abroad, and this is of course strongly related to economic strength.
 Raising awareness amongst water users is an important issue.
 For instance, European citizens need protection from new and emerging water pollutants.
 Sanitation needs to be extended and intensified, improving connections to centralized systems or implementation of decentralised systems and focusing on cities established near threatened water bodies.
 Water re-use and nutrient recovery from municipal, industrial and agricultural waste water offer economic advantages and societal gains.
 Society has an ambivalent relation with water resources.
 On the one hand, water is a natural resource necessary for societal well-being.
 If adequately managed, water fulfils a multitude of services and functions for a sustainable livelihood.
 These encompass domestic and economic services (such as drinking water, hygiene, food, production, recreation, industry and agriculture) and collective services and functions (such as energy and ecology).
 On the other hand, considering the current pressure, water can no longer be considered an unlimited public resource.

 Providing each citizen with clean drinking water and proper sanitation.

 Securing protection from new and emerging water pollutants and from water hazards.

 Technological challenges.
 The current development of water technology is insufficient to meet the grand challenge of achieving sustainable water systems.
 Consequently, major scientific and technological breakthroughs are needed in all areas of water use and management.
 Crossovers are required with related scientific fields, such as energy, sensors, nanotechnology and health.

 Significant examples of these challenges include:

-- The growing concern about multi-resistant micro-organisms in European water bodies; - The need to recover phosphate and nitrate fertilizers from wastewater and make these substances suitable for reuse; - New technologies for drinking water production and sanitation; - The need for reduced energy input in all water processes, but particularly in desalination and water treatment.
-The prospects for energy co-generation in processes such as sewage treatment; and - The deployment of information and communication technologies in water management for monitoring as well as for decision making.
+- The growing concern about multiresistant micro-organisms in European water bodies; - The need to recover phosphate and nitrate fertilizers from wastewater and make these substances suitable for reuse; - New technologies for drinking water production and sanitation; - The need for reduced energy input in all water processes, but particularly in desalination and water treatment.
+The prospects for energy co-generation in processes such as sewage treatment; - The deployment of information and communication technologies in water management for monitoring as well as for decision making.

 These challenges will force science to explore integrated processes in order to develop new water sources reducing energy input in desalination processes and co-generating energy in processes such as sewage treatment.
 Specific innovations in monitoring technologies and developments in information systems and methodologies are required to address the complexity of water systems and water issues.
-Finally, many capital-intensive water infrastructures require research to improve design and maintenance, maximize societal benefit and moderate costs.
+Finally, many capital-intensive water infrastructures require research to improve design and maintenance. maximize societal benefit and moderate costs.

 Ensuring adequate technology deployment in the water sector.

 Tearing down barriers between scientific fields and European countries to perform adequate technological brokerage.